marianobarrios/tls-channel/README.md

 Selector loops work under the assumption that they don't (mostly) block.
 This is enough when it is possible to have as many loops as CPU cores.
 However, Java selectors don't work very well with multiple threads, requiring complicated synchronization; this leads to them being used almost universally from a single thread.

 A single I/O thread is generally enough for plaintext connections.
-But TLS can be CPU-intensive, in particular asymmetric cryptography when establishing sessions.
+But TLS can be CPU-intensive, in particular, asymmetric cryptography when establishing sessions.
 Fortunately, SSLEngine encapsulates those, returning [Runnable](https://docs.oracle.com/javase/8/docs/api/java/lang/Runnable.html) objects that the client code can run in any thread.
 TLS Channel can be configured to either run those as part of I/O operations (that is, in-thread)—the default behavior—or not, letting the calling code handle them.
 The latter option should be enabled at construction time:

 ```java
 TlsChannel tlsChannel = ServerTlsChannel